 All feature films, short films and trailers which are to be shown theatrically must be submitted to the BBFC, unless permission has been granted by the local authority in the area that the work is being shown.

-Please note the BBFC does not have an IMAX screen so viewings of some IMAX works must be arranged at an external screen.
-Please contact the Client Helpline here.
+The BBFC does not have an IMAX screen, so viewings of some IMAX films or trailers will be arranged at an external screen.
+Our Helpline will help you schedule this.